 Who We Are

-Rainbow Chorus Waterloo-Wellington is a community chorus that welcomes members of all genders, sexualities, and gender expressions – and allies of the LGBTQ+ community.
+Rainbow Chorus Waterloo Wellington is a community chorus that welcomes members of all genders, sexualities, and gender expressions – and allies of the 2SLGBTQIA+ community.
 We invite members from all levels of experience who enjoy singing a diverse repertoire of choral music.
 No audition is required.
 We strive to create a supportive community for our members to join together in song and have fun.
-We promote inclusion and awareness of the LGBTQ+ communities of Waterloo-Wellington through concerts and community involvement.
+We promote inclusion and awareness of the 2SLGBTQIA+ communities of Waterloo Wellington through concerts and community involvement.
 Rainbow Chorus is a charitable, not-for-profit organization that depends on financial supports from its members, sponsors and communities.

 - To promote excellence in the study and practice of the choral arts for all members of our community